osmandapp/docs/content/osmand/widgets/nav-widgets.md

 ## Street name

-The widget shows street names or road names (highway shield) for maneuver during navigation.
+The widget shows street names or roads (highway shield), as well as a scheme of the maneuver during navigation.

-When driving along a street or highway, the widget shows the name or designation of the current street with a blue arrow.
+When driving along a street or highway, the widget shows the name or designation of the current street (road) with a blue arrow.

 ![Street name POIs widget_2](/assets/images/widgets/street_name_widget_2.png)

-When maneuvering, the widget shows the scheme of the maneuver and the name (designation) of the street where to turn.
+When maneuvering, the widget shows the scheme of the maneuver and the name (designation) of the street (road) where to turn.

 ![Street name POIs widget](/assets/images/widgets/street_name_widget.png)